Showing posts with label A Good Little Devil. Show all posts

 Belasco's A Good Little Devil - Republic Theatre Program - March 1913

-Republic Theatre program (week of Monday, March 17, 1913) for David Belasco's stage production of A Good Little Devil featuring Mary in the role of blind Juliet.
+Republic Theatre program for the week of Monday, March 17, 1913, with only the cover and one page being shown here, for David Belasco's stage production of A Good Little Devil featuring Mary in the role of blind Juliet.
 Worth noting, by this time Mary's friend Lillian Gish had already left the production and was replaced with Vida Talbot.
+A program page from the January 3, 1913 Broadway opening (which did feature Gish) can be found here.
 Gifted from the Pamela Short Collection.

 Mary Pickford (photo by White) / A Good Little Devil Postcard - 1914